BDC Hamburger Icon

 Changing workplaces

 Plus, employers are starting to recognize that other qualifications are equally as important as having an MBA.
-Not only that, but they are acknowledging that formal education isn’t the only way to be good at something valuable to a business.
+It’s still more than that, though; employers are acknowledging that formal education isn’t the only way to be good at something valuable to a business.
 Internships and alternative experiences are increasingly accepted in lieu of degrees, which means there could be better ways to get to the places you want to go than spending time and money on an MBA.
 Furthermore, some companies today prioritize hiring for cultural fit over education and experience.
+[Read related article: Hiring for Attitude Over Experience — What the Numbers Show]

 Did You Know?Did you know